devshlokm/Solucio_MO-Tofan/README.md

 -We plan to mention all the safety measures people can take, disaster shelters people can go to at the nick of time and showing the estimated path/time of a disaster.

 Features
+-Convenient access to all the required resources through links and dynamic elements -Easy to operate user interface
+-Platform Independent